GMyhf/2024spring-cs201/tree_questions.md

 	If the character is an operand, create a new node and push it onto the stack.
 	If the character is an operator, pop two nodes from the stack, make them the children of a new node, and push the new node onto the stack.
 3.Create a function level_order_traversal that takes the root of the tree as input and returns the level order traversal of the tree.
-	Use a queue to store the nodes to be visited.
+	Use a queue `traversal` to store the nodes to be visited.
 	While the queue is not empty, dequeue a node, visit it, and enqueue its children.
 4.For each postfix expression, construct the tree, perform the level order traversal, reverse the result, and output it.